What are you looking for?

 When considering Inheritance Tax planning during your lifetime or on the death of a loved one, there are many ways that trusts can be used to assist in reducing your liability to Inheritance Tax.
 People are often put off using trusts because they believe that they are complex and/or costly, but the saving in tax can often outweigh the cost of set up and administration.

-Life Policies
+Life policies

 On death a life policy normally forms part of your estate and is added to the other assets you own when calculating your liability to Inheritance Tax.
 Placing a life policy into trust during your lifetime can take the value out of your estate immediately for Inheritance tax purposes.
 The whole value of the policy is then paid into trust on your death and not into your estate thus reducing our liability to Inheritance Tax.
 Standard documents are often produced by insurance companies to place policies into trust but it can be helpful to get advice on your individual requirements in order to prepare a trust document for your particular needs.